-You can create configuration Web pages for your FPM applications using Adobe Contribute CS3 with the i.LON Vision toolkit.
-To do this, you add i.LON Vision read/write and application objects to the default custom Web page that was created for your FPM when you uploaded it to the SmartServer flash disk.
+You can create configuration Web pages for your FPM applications using i.LON Vision 2.0.
+To do this, you add i.LON Vision 2.0 read/write and application objects to the default custom Web page that was created for your FPM when you uploaded it to the SmartServer flash disk.
 The default custom Web page for your FPM is located in the root/web/config/FB folder on the SmartServer flash disk.